-By Tom Towson, CPA
+By Tom Towson

-As state workforce agencies emerge from the financial stress caused by the COVID-19 pandemic, it is prudent for employers to monitor how this stress may impact their state unemployment insurance (SUI) tax rates.
+As state workforce agencies emerge from the financial stress caused by the COVID-19 pandemic, it is prudent for employers to monitor how this stress might impact their state unemployment insurance (SUI) tax rates.
 This regularly updated resource is intended to help provide employers insights into the condition of the SUI financing system and the potential impact to rates in 2024 and beyond.

 Before addressing the condition of the SUI financing system, 2023 tax rates under the Federal Unemployment Tax Act (FUTA) are top of mind for employers as well.

-The U.S. Department of Labor, as of November 10, 2022, announced that California, Connecticut, Illinois, New York and the Virgin Islands had outstanding Title XII advances on January 1 for at least two consecutive years (2021 and 2022) and on November 10, 2022.
+For 2022, the U.S. Department of Labor, as of November 10, 2022, announced that California, For 2022, the U.S. Department of Labor, as of November 10, 2022, announced that California, Connecticut, Illinois, New York and the Virgin Islands had outstanding Title XII advances on January 1 for at least two consecutive years (2021 and 2022) and on November 10, 2022.
 As such, these jurisdictions were subject to a FUTA credit reduction for 2022.
 The net FUTA tax rate for 2022 increased by 50%, from 0.60% to 0.90% (the U.S. Virgin Islands had its FUTA tax credit reduced by 3.6% for an effective FUTA tax rate of 4.2%).¹

 Advances to State Unemployment Funds² (Title XII of the Social Security Act)

-Average High Cost Multiple (AHCM) (as of January 1, 2023)
+Average High Cost Multiple (AHCM) (as of January 1, 2024)

 A logical starting point for addressing the outlook for 2024 SUI tax rates is state unemployment trust fund balances, a primary factor in developing SUI tax rates.